ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

 Include screenshots of the project in action to give a visual representation of its functionality.
 You can also add videos of running project to YouTube and give a reference to it here.

 ## Acknowledgements
-Give credit to those who have contributed to the project or provided inspiration.
-Include links to any resources or tools used in the project.

 This project was made possible through the collaboration of our dedicated team members and the use of several open-source tools and platforms.
 We would like to express our sincere gratitude to everyone who supported and contributed to the development process.

 Contributors